 A participant with a disability must ask for an accommodation of the disability before the Authority treats him/her differently.
 A reasonable accommodation request can be made orally or in writing or may be reduced to writing by a staff member from the BHA.
 However, it is extremely helpful for both the requestor and the Authority if the request for the reasonable accommodation is made in writing.
 The Authority will consider the request for a reasonable accommodation even if the individual does not utilize the agency's forms or procedures for making the request.
-Requests for reasonable accommodation from a person with a disability will be granted when the Authority has determined that granting the accommodation would be consistent with HUD policies and pertinent Federal, State and local regulations.
-The Authority will review all requests for a Reasonable Accommodation on a case by case basis and there is no limit to the number of Reasonable Accommodation requests an individual can make.
+Requests for reasonable accommodation would be consistent with HUD policies and pertinent Federal, State and local regulations.
+The Authority will review all requests for a Reasonable Accommodation requests an individual can make.

-1) A person with disabilities is defined as: Individuals with a physical or mental impairment that substantially limits one or more major life activities of such individual; a record of such an impairment; or being regarded as having such an impairment.
+A person with disabilities is defined as: Individuals with a physical or mental impairment that substantially limits one or more major life activities of such individual; a record of such an impairment; or being regarded as having such an impairment.